patricianapp/docs/docs/user-guide/faq.md

 <details>
 <summary>Can I have more than one Collection?</summary>

-No, but you can organize your library using tags and folders.
+Yes!
+For example you can have one for your vinyl records and one for your digital library, you could create a wishlist Collection, etc.

 </details>